 KIUC is making significant progress toward its goal of using renewable resources to generate 70 percent of Kauai’s power by 2030.

 In March 2017, KIUC unveiled the world’s first utility-scale solar plus battery storage generation facility.
 The 13 megawatt Tesla solar field, which is coupled with a 52 megawatt hour battery storage system, allows KIUC to store solar power during the day and dispatch it over a four-hour period during the evening peak demand.

-In May 2018, KIUC was recognized by the Smart Electric Power Association in 2018 and 2019 as the top utility in the nation for energy storage watts per customer – topping the next largest by nearly 8 times the storage capacity.
-KIUC was also recognized by SEPA as fifth in the nation for annual megawatts of energy storage capacity: behind Southern California Edison.
+KIUC was recognized by the Smart Electric Power Association in 2018 and 2019 as the top utility in the nation for energy storage watts per customer – topping the next largest by nearly 8 times the storage capacity.
+In 2019 KIUC was also recognized by SEPA as second in the nation for annual megawatts of energy storage capacity: behind Southern California Edison.